'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

-Gunmen unleashed a torrent of bullets in a crowded block early Sunday in Minneapolis’ Uptown area, killing one person and wounding 11 others in one of the city’s most violent shootings in recent memory.
+Gunmen unleashed a torrent of bullets in a crowded block early Sunday in the heart of Minneapolis' Uptown area, killing one person and wounding 11 others in one of the city's most violent shootings in recent memory.

-The gunfire sent terrified bar patrons and revelers in the area, newly crowded on what for many establishments was the first weekend open after weeks of COVID-19 closings, diving for cover, unsure of what was unfolding.
+The gunfire sent terrified bar patrons and revelers in the area, newly crowded after weeks of COVID-19 closures, diving for cover, unsure of what was unfolding.
 Bystanders and police officers rushed to help the wounded and to get people to safety.

-The victim who died was a man, police said.
-The 11 survivors, all adults, were scattered at area hospitals with “various severity levels of injuries,” police said.
+One man was killed, police said.
+The 11 survivors, all adults, were scattered at area hospitals with varying injuries, but all were expected to survive.

-Police Chief Medaria Arradondo called the mayhem “tragic and senseless violence” and said the FBI and state agencies will assist his department as it deals with the recent surge in shootings around the city.
+Police Chief Medaria Arradondo called the carnage "tragic and senseless" and said the FBI and state agencies will assist his department as it deals with the recent surge in shootings around the city.

-“The numbers we are seeing are truly ... a public health crisis.”
+FBI spokesman Kevin Smith confirmed that the FBI is in close communication with Minneapolis police, "assessing what assets we can bring to bear here."

+"First, we can bring significant intelligence and investigative tools to this particular shooting, as well as provide additional tools and resources in the coming days and weeks," he said.

-Arradondo said “we absolutely do have several leads” on suspects, but no arrests had been announced by Sunday afternoon.
-The police chief also said the overnight violence had no connection to the May 25 death of George Floyd while in police custody.
+Arradondo said "we absolutely do have several leads" on suspects, but no arrests had been announced by Sunday night.
+He also said the overnight mayhem had no connection to the May 25 death of George Floyd while in police custody, which prompted violent protests in the days that followed.

-Arradondo said Mayor Jacob Frey is looking at the need to reimpose a curfew in hopes of keeping people safe on city streets.
-Curfews were used in the wake of Floyd’s death.
-However, Arradondo put little weight on such a move having much success.

-“A curfew doesn’t stop an individual from wanting to place a gun in their hands and cause harm to community,” he said.
+Mayor Jacob Frey said the fresh violence "only compounds our grief" over Floyd's death.

+"The lawlessness serves no purpose and it won't be tolerated," he said.
+"Local residents deserve better."
+He said he had no plans to declare a curfew Sunday, but "nothing is off the table."

+Frey called the recent shootings "totally a distraction from the work we need on the structural police reforms we need to do."

-The violence began about 12:37 a.m.
-Sunday during a large gathering in the 2900 block of Hennepin Avenue, according to police spokesman John Elder.
-He said officers found multiple victims and learned that others had left the scene in “private vehicles.”
+The violence began at 12:37 a.m.
+Sunday during a large gathering in the 2900 block of Hennepin Avenue, said police spokesman John Elder.
+Officers responding to multiple 911 calls found multiple gunshot victims and learned that others had left the scene in private vehicles.

 The area, known for its bars and boisterous nightlife, had been bustling the past few nights as several businesses reopened.
 Hennepin Avenue had been partly blocked off to accommodate the large crowds.

 A Facebook Live video posted by K.G.
-Wilson, a longtime peace activist, showed the shooting’s chaotic aftermath, with bystanders tending to several victims sitting on a curb in the popular entertainment district on the city’s south side.
+Wilson, a longtime peace activist, showed the shooting's chaotic aftermath, with bystanders tending to several victims sitting on a curb.
 The scene was awash in flashing blue and red lights.
-At one point in the footage, a police officer and a bystander are seen carrying an injured person to a waiting ambulance.
+A police officer and a bystander could be seen carrying a wounded person to a waiting ambulance.

-Wilson returned to the area Sunday, still shaken by what he had seen and how close the bullets had come to him.
+Wilson returned to the area Sunday, still shaken by how close the bullets had come to him.

 "I woke up this morning in tears," he said as he stood outside Hoban Korean BBQ, where boards covered two windows that had been shot out.
 "I'm heartbroken by what I saw ... it almost took my life."

-Chief Arradondo praised not only his own officers for “responding very courageously into the sound of shots fired,” but bystanders as well for how quickly they gave aid to the wounded amid the chaos.

-Hours after the shooting Sunday, Alyssa Tyson was pacing nervously outside HCMC while her 23-year-old daughter, Taija, was inside for treatment after being shot twice.
+Hours after the shooting Sunday, Alyssa Tyson paced nervously outside HCMC while her 23-year-old daughter, Taija, was inside for treatment after being shot twice.
 One bullet had ripped through her leg, striking her femur bone, while another had grazed her arm, according to her mother.

 Alyssa Tyson said that her daughter, who works as a personal care assistant, had gone to Uptown with a male companion, who had also been shot, with a bullet passing close to his spine.